-If your child receives Early Childhood Early Intervention (ECEI) support, their Early Childhood Partner will usually do their review.
+If your child receives early childhood intervention supports, their early childhood partner will usually do their review.

 When your child’s plan is nearing its end date, we will call you to check-in with you and see how they are going, and book a plan review meeting.

-For children under 7, a full plan review is usually required every 12 months as it is important to take into account any upcoming transitions, milestones or changes in your child’s goals and support needs, such as starting school.
+For children younger than 7, a full plan review is usually recommended every 12 months.
+It is important to take into account any upcoming transitions, milestones or changes in your child’s goals and support needs, such as starting school.

 Because of this, we will not be able to develop a new plan with the same supports as your child’s current plan without a plan review meeting and a clear understanding of your child’s current needs.

 If there is evidence that only minor changes to your child’s plan and previous level of funding are needed, your child may receive a new plan with those changes.
 Sometimes, we can do a plan for up to 24 months, where support needs are likely to remain stable.
 For further information go to Our guidelines – creating your plan .

 The decision for the new plan will be made by the NDIA based on the reasonable and necessary criteria.

 We will work with you during your child’s plan review meeting to understand what the best approach is to help your child work towards their goals.